robertwahler/repo_manager/README.markdown

 ### suitable for

+* Maintenance and documentation of loosely connected source code repositories.
-* Light weight mirroring of data across a network.
+* Synchronization/ light weight mirroring of data across a network.
 That is a job for rsync.
 Or is it?
 If you develop for multiple platforms across multiple (virtual) machines rsync'ing may not be the best option.
 If you already have everything tucked into git repositories, you can use a single 'repo pull'  command to mirror all of your repositories to one location for backup or reference.

 ### not suitable for